hijoput4/SharingWare/readme.md

 engage in chats with AI.
 Avoid falling into those "free nudify AI" ads, boys.

+- Be careful when paying for premium filehosts accounts for premium downloads: they have your __billing info__ so your real data, plus __they know exactly what you downloaded.__

 ### 👁‍🗨 Advanced setup for privacy caring people to browse internet: